-The Community Enrichment Programs provide courses, seminars and activities that contribute to the community's overall cultural, civic, and intellectual growth.
-Courses are designed to assist adults in the development of new skills, or improvement or upgrading of existing ones.
-With hundreds of classes and events every year, these programs provide lifelong learning opportunities to community members of Buncombe and Madison Counties.
-The program provides a variety of art classes, from abstract painting to stained glass.
-The language component includes Mandarin Chinese, French, Italian, Japanese, and Spanish.
-Dance classes, from Ballroom to Salsa, bring hundreds of couples to the campus each year.
-Practical Skills classes such as upholstery, sewing, and quilting add to the diversity of the courses offered.
+Community Enrichment Programs provide courses, seminars and activities that contribute to the community's overall cultural, civic, and intellectual growth.
+Courses are designed to assist adults in the development of new skills, or upgrading of existing ones.
+With hundreds of classes and events every year, these programs provide lifelong learning opportunities to community members of Buncombe and Madison counties.
+The Program provides a variety of art classes, from culinary arts to visual arts.
+The language component includes Mandarin Chinese, French, Italian, German, and Spanish.
+Wellness classes such as pilates, yoga, and stress management as well as financial wellness classes attract hundreds of adult learners to the campus each year.
+Practical skills classes such as upholstery, sewing, and quilting add to the diversity of the courses offered.